-What is Immunodeficiency?
+What Is Immunodeficiency?

-Also sometimes called immune deficiency, immunodeficiency is not a disease or a condition in itself, but a symptom or complication.
+Also sometimes called an immune deficiency, immunodeficiency is not a disease or a condition in itself but a symptom or complication.
 Any disorder that causes immunodeficiency causes the immune system to malfunction.
-This in turn results in more frequent, long-lasting, and severe infections.
-Immunodeficiency may be primary or secondary:
+This results in more frequent, long-lasting, and severe infections.

-- Primary.
-A primary immunodeficiency disorder is one that is genetic, hereditary, or present when a baby is born.
+- Primary: A primary immunodeficiency disorder is one that is genetic, hereditary, or present when a baby is born.
 In rare cases a primary disorder may not be diagnosed until adulthood.
 These disorders are numerous but not common.

-- Secondary.
-Secondary immunodeficiency is caused by a medication or drug or by an acquired illness.
+- Secondary: Secondary immunodeficiency is caused by a medication or drug or by an acquired illness.
 For instance, HIV (human immunodeficiency virus) is a viral infection that can develop into AIDS (acquired immune deficiency syndrome), which severely impairs the immune system.
-Secondary immunodeficiency is more common and can be caused by a range of things, including infections, cancer, poor nutrition, and immune suppressing drugs.
+Secondary immunodeficiency is more common and can be caused by a range of things, including infections, cancer, poor nutrition, and immune-suppressing drugs.

 Immunodeficiency and Cancer Risk

 This finding from studies indicates that the immune system plays an important role in protecting the body from cancer cells.
 It also explains why immunotherapy treatments for cancer have been successful in some patients.

-They found that the increase in cancer rates among these patients, as compared to the general population, is significant.
-The study also found that the increased rate was not typical in more common cancers, but was noticeable in specific types, especially those related to infections.
+They found that the increase in cancer rates among these immunodeficient patients is significant compared to the general population.
+The study also found that the increased rate was not typical in more common cancers but was noticeable in specific types, especially those related to infections.

-The researchers believe there are two main reasons to explain this phenomenon: these patients lack immune function to fight infections that may causes cancer; they also have deficiencies in DNA repair mechanisms, which can lead to runaway mutations that trigger cancer.
+The researchers believe there are two main reasons to explain this phenomenon: these patients lack the immune function to fight infections that may cause cancer; they also have deficiencies in DNA repair mechanisms, leading to runaway mutations that trigger cancer.

 The Immune System and Mesothelioma

 Researchers have found that people exposed to asbestos almost always develop pleural plaques, indicating that asbestos does get to the pleural tissue and cause damage.
-But there is evidence that in most people, the immune system prevents that damage from turning into cancer.
+Still, there is evidence that the immune system prevents that damage from turning into cancer in most people.

 Immunodeficiency and Mesothelioma

 - For instance, a young man diagnosed with HIV and later AIDS developed mesothelioma without any known history of asbestos exposure.
-There are many cases like this.
+There are multiple cases like this.

 Living with Mesothelioma and Immunodeficiency

-A major surgery, for instance, is much riskier for someone with a compromised immune system.
-And aggressive chemotherapy may be too much for a patient with poor immune function to handle.
+A major surgery, for instance, is much riskier for someone with a compromised immune system, and aggressive chemotherapy may be too much for a patient with poor immune function to handle.

 The complication of immunodeficiency is just one more reason to seek specialists when getting treatment for asbestos-related illnesses.
-And, for anyone with known immunodeficiency disorders, early screening for any type of cancer is important for an early diagnosis and a better prognosis.
+For anyone with known immunodeficiency disorders, early screening for any type of cancer is essential for an early diagnosis and a better prognosis.